giridhar1103/RealTime_OrderBook_Data_Pipeline/README.md

 # RealTime_OrderBook_Data_Pipeline

+### Dataset:
+To mimic an api we use 1 sec time frame dataset from [kaggle](https://www.kaggle.com/datasets/martinsn/high-frequency-crypto-limit-order-book-data?select=ADA_1sec.csv).
+We clean this dataset to get a perfect dataset of BTC, ADA and ETH of about 12 days worth of 1 second orderbook data.
+Refer the kaggle link to understand what each column in the dataset is about (https://www.kaggle.com/datasets/martinsn/high-frequency-crypto-limit-order-book-data?select=ADA_1sec.csv).

 ### Running python script to mimic a cryptocurrency api:
 We will be running scripts Btc_producer.py, Eth_producer.py and Ada_producer.py on our ec2 instance which will contain kafka streaming services which will mimic that of an api. [linklol](Data)